On this page

 Client-side sources

-Use client-side sources in apps that your users run on their own devices, like mobile, web browser, and desktop apps.
-In these types of sources, code runs on the user's device.
+Use client-side sources in apps that users run on their own devices, such as mobile, web browser, and desktop apps.
+Code runs on the user's device.

 Amplitude's client-side sources include these SDKs: